GameHorizonDev/cs5610-final-project/README.md

 ## Development

-The main branch is deployed at https://gamehorizon.netlify.app/
+The `main` branch is deployed to https://gamehorizon.netlify.app/.

+If you push to a branch, such as the `yanling/readme` branch, it would be available at https://yanling-readme--gamehorizon.netlify.app/.

 ## Available Scripts